AntonMiniazev/bohr_project/helmfile/README.md

 # Helmfile: Cluster Services Deployment

 This Helmfile configuration deploys platform services into the Kubernetes cluster after the control plane and workers are ready.
-It installs cert-manager, ingress-nginx, External Secrets Operator, KEDA, PostgreSQL, MinIO, and Airflow, with secrets managed by SOPS and Azure Key Vault.
+It installs cert-manager, ingress-nginx, External Secrets Operator, KEDA, Spark Operator, monitoring, PostgreSQL, MinIO, and Airflow, with secrets managed by SOPS and Azure Key Vault.

 Guide
 - [Helmfile: Cluster Services Deployment](#helmfile-cluster-services-deployment)